unitaryfund/mitiq/docs/source/guide/pt-1-intro.md

 mitiq.SUPPORTED_PROGRAM_TYPES.keys()
 ```

+In this first section, we see how to use PT in Mitiq, starting from a circuit of interest.

++++

 ## Problem setup
-We first define the circuit of interest, which contains Hadamard, C-NOT, and C-Z gates.
+We first define the circuit, which in this example contains Hadamard, C-NOT, and C-Z gates.

 ```{code-cell} ipython3
 from cirq import LineQubit, Circuit, CZ, CNOT, H